NSO-developer/nso-gitbook/development/development/developing-neds/README.md

 The `tailf:cli-optional-in-sequence` means that the parameters should be processed in sequence but a parameter can be skipped.
 However, if a parameter is specified then only parameters later in the container can follow it.

 It is also possible to have some parameters in sequence initially in the container, and then the rest in any order.
-This is indicated by the tailf:cli-break-sequence command.
+This is indicated by the `tailf:cli-break-sequence command`.
 For example:

 ```
 list address {